 The bulk of the Affordable Care Act's coverage provisions went into effect on January 1, 2014, including tax credits for Marketplace-based coverage, Medicaid expansion, and insurance industry reforms such as prohibitions on pre-existing condition coverage limits.
-For physicians and patients, the expansion of coverage presents an opportunity to improve patients' access to care and nurture the doctor-patient relationship.
-The ACA may also create new challenges, as some insurance plans offer limited provider networks that may disrupt continuity of care, create tight prescription drug formularies, and require high cost-sharing responsibilities that may place a financial burden on patients.
-This document will provide practical advice to physicians and their patients and what they can do to ensure access to patient-centered care in the reformed health system.
-ACP has created resources for physicians and their patients to help them learn about the ACA's coverage provisions, how to sign up for coverage and where to get enrollment help.
-The ACA enrollment resources can be found here.
+For physicians and patients, the expansion of coverage presents an opportunity to improve patients' access to care and nurture the patient-physician relationship.
+This document will provide practical advice to physicians and their patients about what they can do to ensure access to patient-centered care in the reformed health system.

-Some Marketplace-based insurers have formed limited networks of providers in an effort to curb costs.
-A McKinsey & Co. report found that in 2016, 48% of individual market hospital networks across all metal tiers were tiered, narrow or ultra-narrow.
-Network breadth is declining in some areas and the percentage of consumers who only have access to narrow network plans has increased three-fold since 2015.
+Some Marketplace-based insurers have formed limited networks of providers in an effort to cut costs.
+A McKinsey & Co. report found that in 2017, 53% of individual market hospital networks across all metal tiers were tiered, narrow or ultra-narrow.
+Network breadth is declining in some areas.

 The ACA network rules are in place to ensure that:

-- Plan networks are adequate to meet patient need.
+- Plan networks are adequate to meet patients' needs.
 Federal regulations mandate that a plan's network be sufficient in number and types of providers to assure that services are accessible without unreasonable delay.

-- Plan networks must include providers specializing in mental health and substance abuse services.
+- Plan networks must include providers specializing in mental health and substance use disorder services.

 - States may have their own network adequacy requirements that complement federal rules, such as those related to travel times, patient-to-physician ratios, and geography considerations.